moding-il/bizdoc.core/README.md

 ### Cube

-A cube represent a cross-data summary, which can be visualized as a chart or a pivot.
+A cube represents a cross-data summary, which can be visualized as a chart or a pivot.

 A cube declares _Axes_.
 Each axis maps to a _Type_ holding the axis possible values.
 You can use one of the built-in types or declare new ones.
 For example, you can add a type that pulls accounts from a 3rd party app.